NoBrainerORM/nobrainer.io/docs/multi_tenancy.md

 returns `nil`, the `r.db()` command will not be inserted in generated RQL queries and the default connection database name will be used when running the RQL query as explained earlier.

+## Managing Databases

+NoBrainer does not automatically create indexes when auto creating a database or table.
+Therefore, it might be useful to disable this feature by setting `config.auto_create_databases` and `config.auto_create_tables` to `false` and managing your databases yourself.

+To create the indexes on a custom database, you may use the following:

+{% highlight ruby %}
+NoBrainer.with_database('db_name') { NoBrainer.update_indexes }
+{% endhighlight %}